hashicorp/field-workshops-nomad/README.md

 If you create a multi-part slide show, users will also be able to access each part of your slide show separately at URLs like these:
 * https://hashicorp.github.io/field-workshops-nomad/slides/aws/nomad-oss/nomad-1.html
 * https://hashicorp.github.io/field-workshops-nomad/slides/aws/nomad-oss/nomad-2.html

+Each workshop should give the full link (or links) to that workshop's slides in one of its first few slides.

 ## Instructor Guides
 The instructor guides for these workshops should be created as Markdown files and should be placed in the [instructor-guides](./instructor-guides) directory and have names like `<cloud>_<workshop_name>_INSTRUCTOR_GUIDE.md` where `<cloud>` is the cloud the workshop targets and `<workshop_name>` is the name of the workshop.
 But if the workshop is intended for use with multiple clouds, `<cloud>` should be omitted.